-As part of the purchase agreement, the Organization committed to obtaining a building permit for condominium Unit A within three years of the property closing, a certificate of occupancy within four years, and to move its main offices to this Unit within 90 days of obtaining the certificate of occupancy.
-Defaults on these commitments could result in incremented penalties to the Organization, with a maximum aggregate penalty of \$300,000.
+As part of the purchase agreement, the Organization committed to obtaining a building permit for condominium Unit A within three years of the property closing, a certificate of occupancy within four years, and to move its main offices to this unit within 90 days of obtaining the certificate of occupancy.
+Defaults on these commitments could result in incremental penalties to the Organization, with a maximum aggregate penalty of \$300,000.
 Approximately three years ago, Isles formally informed Hana that, while a portion of Isles' Unit A will be outfitted and occupied for training and workforce use, overall financing and construction delays made it impossible to meet the original deadlines.
 Isles received a verbal extension from Hana.
-Management continued construction in 2015, which will continue throughout 2017.
+Management continued construction in 2015, which will continue throughout 2018.
 No amounts have been recorded in these consolidated financial statements related to these possible financial penalties.

-From 2008 to 2016, additional architecture and design costs, project carrying costs, and other predevelopment costs were capitalized to the Johnston Avenue project and are included in property under development on the consolidated statements of financial position.
-There were no capitalized interest costs related to the property under development for the years ended December 31, 2016 and 2015.
+From 2008 to 2016, additional architecture and design costs, project carrying costs, and other development costs were capitalized to the Johnston Avenue (Mill One) project and are included in property under development on the consolidated statements of financial position.
+There were no capitalized interest costs related to the property under development for the years ended December 31, 2018 and 2017.
 The total capitalized costs are consistently monitored by management and reviewed for impairment.
-At December 31, 2016 and 2015, management believes the majority of such amounts will be recovered.
+At December 31, 2017 and 2016, management believes the vast majority of such amounts will be recovered.